Collection

 b.
 1933

 Born in West Bay, Grand Cayman, Marlena Anglin learned thatching from her mother and soon became a highly skilled rope maker and weaver of baskets, hats, and other items.
 She is an active member of the Cayman Islands Traditional Arts Council, creating work for festivals and heritage days as well as teaching crafts to local schoolchildren.
-She regularly featured in the NGCI annual festival Art@Governor’s and has participated in the NGCI exhibitions 21st Century Cayman exhibition in 2010, Revive: Contemporary Caymanian Craft (2017) and most recently Island of Women: Life at Home During our Maritime Years (2020).
+She regularly featured in the NGCI annual festival Art@Governor’s and has participated in the NGCI exhibitions 21st Century Cayman exhibition in 2010, Revive: Contemporary Caymanian Craft (2017), Island of Women: Life at Home During our Maritime Years (2020), The People’s Collection: A 25-Year Legacy (2022), and The Ties that Bind (2022).